SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 of a function, or in the context of a class or structure declaration.
 When a variable declaration of this form is declared at global scope or the local scope of a function, the observers are referred to as :newTerm:`stored variable observers`.
-When it is declared in the context of a class or structure declaration, the observers are referred to as :newTerm:`property observers`.
+When it's declared in the context of a class or structure declaration, the observers are referred to as :newTerm:`property observers`.

 You can add property observers to any stored property.
 You can also add property